 The Mt.
 Major parking lot is just off Route 11, not far from Gilford.
 From the lot, there are two trail options: the Mt.
 Major Trail (1.5 miles to summit) and the Boulder Loop Trail (1.6 miles to summit).
 Lots of folks choose to do a loop, taking one trail up and another down.

-When we were there a few weeks ago – celebrating a friend’s birthday with a late-winter hike – we chose to start on the Boulder Loop Trail.
+When we were there in March – celebrating a friend’s birthday with a late-winter hike – we chose to start on the Boulder Loop Trail.
 Not surprising for this time of year, it was icy from the get-go.
 (Read: microspikes essential!)

 It’s a steady incline to start.
 Temperatures were already fairly mild on the March morning we were there, so it didn’t take but 5 minutes of hiking to start shedding layers.